gvensan/solace-spring-cloud-stream-binder-features/null-payload-converter/README.md

 <p align="center"><img width="640" alt="auth" src="images/tryme-publisher-1.jpg"></p>

-In the terminal, you can see the *SolaceHeaders.NULL_PAYLOAD* check passed and a dummy *SensorReading* object is returned.
+In the terminal, you can see the *SolaceHeaders.NULL_PAYLOAD* check passed, and a dummy *SensorReading* object is returned.
 ```
 Received NULL payload, returning dummy SensorReading object
 SensorReading [ 2022-07-11 21:20:57.652 null n null ]
 ```

-### Publishing a Message with non-NULL payload
+### Publishing a Message with a non-NULL payload
 Publish a message on the topic `sensor/temperature/99` either programmatically or using the Publisher tool in the `Try Me!` utility of the Solace Broker console.

 Populate the following string as the message content: